cnerg/snippets/t_test/THEORY.md

 # Relative Standard Error (RSE)

-It might be not enough to only examine rejection/acceptance of null hypothesis using t-test when determining statistical significance of the difference.
+Note that it might be not enough to only examine rejection/acceptance of null hypothesis using t-test when determining how close two distributions are to each other.
 Null hypothesis can be rejected for a set of samples with small difference due to even smaller standard errors, while it can be accepted for a set of samples with large difference if they have large standard errors.
-Intrinsically, a set of samples with larger standard errors tends to have a smaller t-value, more likely resulting in acceptance of null hypothesis.
+Intrinsically, with the same mean values, a set of samples with larger standard errors has a smaller t-value than that with smaller standard errors, more likely resulting in acceptance of null hypothesis.

-Hence,
+To aid the statistical analysis of how close two distributions are to each other, the relative standard error (RSE) of each sample can be examined.
+It is a measure of how large the standard error is relative to the sample mean.
+The smaller relative standard error is, the more significant the sample is (in other words, the sample mean is more likely close to the population mean).

+Relative Standard Error [%] = (Standard Error of the Mean)/(Sample Mean) $$\times$$ 100

 ## References